Prabowo Subianto: Military academy and service

-Role in 1998 riots and the Fall of Suharto
+Role in the fall of Suharto

-Less than three months after his appointment as head of Kostrad, on the first day of the May 1998 riots, Prabowo urged the commander of the Indonesian National Armed Forces, Wiranto, to let him bring his Strategic Reserve units from outside Jakarta into the city to help restore order.
+Less than three months after his appointment as head of Kostrad, on the first day of the May 1998 riots, Prabowo urged the commander of the Indonesian National Armed Forces (ABRI), General Wiranto, to let him bring his Strategic Reserve units from outside Jakarta into the city to help restore order.
 Hundreds of men trained by Kopassus (Prabowo's former command) were flown from Dili to Yogyakarta in chartered planes, and then on to Jakarta by train.
 Prabowo publicly urged Indonesians to join him to fight "traitors to the nation".
 On the morning of 14 May, Kopassus troops escorted young thugs from Lampung in southern Sumatra into the capital.
 Thus Prabowo was accused of using his contacts in his former command to import and create trouble, while Wiranto had declined to give Prabowo's current command, Kostrad, permission to quell the existing trouble, in line with classic Javanese tactic to stir chaos to discredit a rival and/or seize power.

-Troops under Prabowo's command kidnapped and tortured at least nine democracy activists in the months before the May 1998 Riots.
-In one testimony, a former detainee told of being tortured for days in an unidentified location, allegedly a military camp where most of their time was spent blindfolded, while being forced to answer repeated questions, mainly concerning their political activities.
+Troops under Prabowo's command kidnapped and tortured at least nine democracy activists in the months before the May 1998 riots.
+In one testimony from Andi Arief, a former detainee told of being tortured for days in an unidentified location, allegedly a military camp where most of their time was spent blindfolded, while being forced to answer repeated questions, mainly concerning their political activities.
 The abuse included being punched, terrorised physically and mentally, and given electric shocks.
 Later, in 2009, two of the nine men were candidates for Gerindra, Prabowo's political party, and another served as his media adviser.
+By 2024, six out of the nine kidnapped (including Arief) have either worked for Prabowo, or backed him for the presidency.
 Prabowo was also suspected of organising the kidnappings of another 13 activists (all of whom remain "missing") between February 1997 and May 1998.